iobroker-community-adapters/ioBroker.snmp/README.md

 This adapter can be used to poll information from devices like printers, network devices, etc. using SNMP protocol.

 ## Adapter-Configuration
-The adapter queries specified oids which are grouped within oid groups which in turn are assigned to devices.
+The adapter queries specified OIDs which are grouped within oid groups which in turn are assigned to devices.
 The configuration data is entered at several tabs.
 The adapter supports IPv4 adn IPv6 connections.

-For destails see documentation referenced below.
+For details see documentation referenced below.

 ## Documentation